CSESS/constitution/README.md

 5. To announce the Honorary Member(s).
 6. To introduce the Executive Committee of the next session.
 7. To pass and approve or amend the year plan and financial budget of the Executive Committee of the next session.
+8. To approve proposed changes in membership fee to become effective in the upcoming session, if any.
-8. To pass amendments to the Constitution, if any.
+9. To pass amendments to the Constitution, if any.
-9. To appoint an Honorary Advisor and/or an Honorary Auditor.
+10. To appoint an Honorary Advisor and/or an Honorary Auditor.
 ### 4.6.
 Extraordinary General Meeting
 The Executive Committee shall have the right to convene an Extraordinary General Meeting of any purpose whenever necessary.
 If there is a requisition signed by not less than five percent or thirty (whichever is greater) of Full Members or General Members of the Society, any Extraordinary General Meeting shall be convened by the President within two weeks after the requisition.